 The U.S. Rehabilitation Act is a federal law that prohibits any discrimination on the basis of disability in programs conducted by federal agencies.
 The rule applies to programs receiving federal financial support and includes the following two sections designed for website accessibility compliance:

-- Section 504 of the U.S. Rehabilitation Act, which protects children and adults with disabilities from discrimination in schools and workplaces.
+- Section 504 of the U.S. Rehabilitation Act, protects children and adults with disabilities from discrimination in schools and workplaces.
 There are specific accessibility criteria for online educational resources.

 - Section 508 of the U.S. Rehabilitation Act, where government bodies and federal services are required to make electronic and information technology (EIT) accessible to all people, including disabled people.